 For this project, I’m using the gold sheet from the holographic sampler pack which includes gold, silver, and fuschia, but you can also use any vinyl iron-on of your choosing.
 I also picked up this tie-dye tee that I thought would be perfect for this project, but you can use plain white tees.

 1. Open Cricut Design Space and start a new project.
-You can find this project under my profile page.
-There it’s already set for you and all you need to do is recreate it with your favorite vinyl-iron-on.
-If you want to add more details, simply click on text, images, etc, and add whatever your heart desires.
+You can find this project on my profile page.
+There it’s already set for you, and all you need to do is recreate it with your favorite vinyl iron-on.
+If you want to add more details, simply click on the text, images, etc., and add whatever your heart desires.

 2. When you are satisfied with your design, click on make it in the top right corner, but before you cut, make sure that you mirror your design.
 Mirroring will ensure that when it’s time to layer on your tee that the words are shown correctly.

 4. For this project, you’re also going to want to measure your tee and use half of that size for your design.
-Madison’s shirt was close to 12″ across, but I wanted her design to take up most of the shirt so I made it just close to 9″ across, so it would more than half.
-Prep your tee by using removing all lint with a lint roller.
+Madison’s shirt was close to 12″ across, but I wanted her design to take up most of the shirt, so I made it just close to 9″ across, so it would be more than half.
+Prep your tee by removing all the lint with a lint roller.

-5. Using the Cricut Heat Guide, heat up your EasyPress 2 to the desired temperature, (in our case it was 330°) and using your EasyPress mat, preheat your shirt for 5 seconds using the EasyPress 2.
-Place your design with the liner side facing up onto your shirt and attach it with the heat resistant tape to prevent sliding.
-Press your shirt with the EasyPress 2 with light pressure for 30 seconds.
+5. Using the Cricut Heat Guide, heat up your EasyPress 2 to the desired temperature, (in our case, it was 330°), and using your EasyPress mat, preheat your shirt for 5 seconds using the EasyPress 2.
+Put your design with the liner side facing up onto your shirt and attach it with heat-resistant tape to prevent sliding.
+Press your shirt with the EasyPress 2 at light pressure for 30 seconds.

 The most time-consuming part of this project was weeding the design making sure that I got all the little pieces.
 From start to finish this project took less than 20 minutes and is great for those wanting a quick and easy project for St. Patrick’s Day.